j-w-w/viral-load/README.md

 Generated datasets are saved in localstorage, persisted across pageloads and route traversals and updated in real time.

+Whoever gets the most Covids gets to be president!

 ## Notable files

 ### App.js